What is Bipolar Disorder?

 Bipolar disorders can appear in individuals of any age or gender, but typically are first diagnosed in young adulthood.

-Symptoms of Bipolar Disorders
+Bipolar Disorders Symptoms

 Each of the three most common types of bipolar disorder has its own unique profile of symptoms.
 Individuals with bipolar disorder may experience mood fluctuations.
 You may only have a few episodes of mood cycling a year, or your symptoms may be more intense and require more frequent monitoring.
 Only your doctor or therapist can determine which type of bipolar disorder you or a loved one may have, and help you begin treatment.
 Each type of bipolar disorder is treated differently.